15 Great All-Inclusive Cruises for Your Next Vacation

 Viking Ocean Cruises

-The most luxurious cruise line in Carnival Corporation’s collection, Seabourn’s small fleet of four all-suite ships—with a fifth ship to launch in May 2018—was conceived for comfort and intimacy, with just a few hundred passengers per sailing.
-The all-inclusive cruises fare includes both non-alcoholic and alcoholic beverages, specialty dining, onboard activities, use of water sports equipment, certain shore excursions, and gratuities.
-Some packages also include roundtrip airfare from major gateways and pre-cruise hotel stays.
+The most luxurious cruise line in Carnival’s collection, Seabourn’s small fleet of six all-suite ships was conceived for comfort and intimacy, with just a few hundred passengers per sailing.
+The all-inclusive fare includes both non-alcoholic and alcoholic beverages, specialty dining, onboard activities, use of water-sports equipment, certain shore excursions, and gratuities.
+Some packages also include round-trip airfare from major gateways, as well as pre-cruise hotel stays.

 SeaDream Yacht Club

-Ultra-premium Oceania Cruises operates five swish ships—two that can accommodate 1,250 passengers and a trio of smaller vessels that can carry 684.
-They sail the world with itineraries that include the Caribbean, Europe, Asia, and South America.
-Fares include soft drinks, specialty dining, 24-hour room service, Wi-Fi, and transfers.
+Ultra-premium Oceania Cruises operates seven ships, and all-inclusive packages include soft drinks, specialty dining, 24-hour room service, Wi-Fi, and transfers to and from port.
 OLife Choice packages, available on all itineraries, also include airfare from select U.S. and Canada gateways.

-Known as a high-end cruise line offering small ships and personalized service, Celebrity Cruises has in recent years added larger ships to its fleet and managed to keep its intimacy and its fans.
-While not an all-inclusive cruise line per se, Celebrity does offer a variety of all-inclusive packages for that cover drinks, gratuities, shore excursions, Wi-Fi, pre- and post-cruise hotel stays, and sometimes even roundtrip airfare.
+Known as a high-end cruise line offering small ships and personalized service, Celebrity recently added larger ships to its fleet but has still managed to keep its intimacy and its fans.
+While not an all-inclusive cruise line, per se, Celebrity does offer a variety of all-inclusive packages for that cover drinks, gratuities, shore excursions, Wi-Fi, pre- and post-cruise hotel stays, and sometimes even round-trip airfare.
 Book a suite and you’ll also receive one massage per person.